rahulrathore2110/Quiz-App/README.md

-#  Quiz-App REST API Documentation
+#  Quiz-App EndPoint Documentation
-This documentation provides an overview of the endpoints available in the  Quiz System API.
+This documentation provides an overview of the endpoints available in the Quiz-App.

 ## Base URL
-The base URL for accessing the API is: https://quizsystem-production.up.railway.app/quizzes
+The base URL for accessing the Endpoint is: https://quizsystem-production.up.railway.app/quizzes

-### Quiz Resource
+### Quiz-App All Endpoints

-### Create a Quiz
+### Create a new Quiz

    - URL: https://quizsystem-production.up.railway.app/quizzes
    - Method: POST
-   - Description: Create a new quiz.
+   - Description: User can create a new quiz in the database.
    - Request Body:

     {